-Sounds like you need to make some urgent changes!
+Sounds like you need to make a few improvements.

-Judging by your answers, it seems like you need to make some urgent changes to the way your business is operating.
+Judging by your answers, it looks like there are things you can do right now to improve your finances.

-Take a look at the following topics and address them as quickly as possible.
-Remember, our expert team is here to support you.
-If you want an independent opinion on any of your plans or you think we can help in any way, just ask!
+Take a look at the following topics as a starting point and make sure you address any problem areas as quickly as you can.

+Remember, our expert team is always here to support your business so if you want an independent opinion on any of your plans or you think we can help in any way, just ask!